Places to visit in Belgium to avoid crowds

 Flanders Fields

 From 1914 to 1918, Flanders Fields was a major battle site on the Western Front during the First World War.
 An emotive place to visit, you can immerse yourself in history here, often in places with smaller crowds.
-The In Flanders Fields Museum, Ypres is, however, a popular stop for visitors, but only an hours' drive from LeShuttle's Calais terminal.
+The In Flanders Fields Museum, Ypres is a popular stop for visitors, and only an hours' drive from LeShuttle's Calais terminal.
 Follow the A16 towards Dunkirk across the border into Belgium.
 Continue onto the E40, before joining the N8 towards the Menin Gate Memorial.

 There are numerous memorials to visit, but also plenty of places to eat and enjoy local Belgian cuisine during your stay.